stefalda/react-localization/README.md

 * getLanguage() - to get the current displayed language
 * getInterfaceLanguage() - to get the current device interface language
 * formatString() - to format the passed string replacing its placeholders with the other arguments strings
+* setProps(props) - to dynamically load another set of strings
 ```js
   en:{
     bread:"bread",